 As I’ve been doing more writing on our blog (and Celine’s been doing the editing), we are learning that this takes more uninterrupted time than it would to edit a video or work on some graphics for a website client.
 So, more than ever, we value the uninterrupted time to focus.

 At this house sit, we also have a pool in the backyard.
-And, with the homeowners’ permission, we have friends coming over for a bbq in the afternoon tomorrow.
+And, with the homeowners’ permission, we had friends come over for a bbq in the afternoon tomorrow.

 Of course, we can always go to a library to get some focused, quiet time to get things done (they often have a study room available).
 And to get our laundry done, we can find a local laundromat.
 But, having a few days every now and then where we all get our own space, can have long hot showers, have access to free washing machines and dryers, and can spread out on big, comfy couches is a great way to switch up our RV lifestyle.